 Is Workers Compensation Insurance Required?

 In Massachusetts workers compensation insurance is required by law .
-The requirement for this coverage do vary from state to state.
+The requirements for this coverage do vary from state to state.
 It is extremely important that you keep your agent updated on the states in which you are working so that you have the correct workers compensation coverage.

 Here is the link to read more about this Massachusetts requirements for workers compensation insurance CLICK HERE.